Split Pea Soup with Bacon

 Creamy split pea soup smelling of garlic and dried marjoram.
 The recipe comes from the Czech Republic, where it is called "hrachova polevka".
 It often appears on the Czech Christmas table as part of the festive menu.

 SERVING: Serve the split pea soup warm, add a spoonful of fried bacon to the plate and throw in a handful of bread croutons.
 Add these to the soup just before serving; otherwise, they will get soggy.
 The soup is filling, and it can perfectly serve as a lighter stand-alone course.
 In our house, we traditionally eat it as a

 cubes of smoked meat, or sausage cut into slices.
 If you want to have the soup on the table quickly, be careful to use split peas, which

 do not need to be soaked beforehand.

-- The soup is thickened by blending the peas, contains no flour, and is thus naturally
+The soup is thickened by blending the peas, contains no flour, and is thus naturally